Akhvlediani

+The House of Akhvlediani (ახვლედიანი) is the name of an ancient Georgian noble family that later also became Incorporated into the Russian nobility with the title of Knyaz in the Russian Empire.
+Akhvlediani is also a Georgian surname.

-The origin of the surname
+The origin of the Akhvlediani family

 The ancient Akhvlediani dynasty originated in the Early Feudal ages and had fully formed in the 6th and 7th centuries A. D. It etymologically descends from the Svan proper name Akhvild (Akhavild).
 When the suffix -iani was added, it became the Georgian surname Akhvlediani.
 The dynasty members held fairly significant titles.
 The dynasty's historical place of origin is Lechkhumi.
 There is an Akhvlediani fortress in Lechkhumi, named Kahvildash, which roughly translates to “made of stone.”

 Svan linguistic origin is easily traced in Lechkhumi toponymic terms (in Elia, Lailashi, Leshkashi, Okureshi, Labdashi, Chkhuduashi, etc.), and local surnames also point to the Svan origin (Burjaniani, Gasviani, Gvishiani, Gurguchiani, Gelovani, Lekveheliani, Davituliani, Chkhetiani, Akhvlediani, etc.).

 The first mentions in the sources

 The oldest source containing the name Akhvlediani is a Book of Favour (Book of Mercy), dated around 1639–1659.
 It was commissioned by Alexander III of Imereti for Giorgi and Khosia Akhvlediani and kept at Tsageri Cathedral.
 A copy of the document has been printed at the Asiatic Museum in St. Petersburg, Russia.
 The document states: "So “Book of Favour” of the crowned Tsar Alexander, granted to Giorgi and Khosia Akhvlediani, to their children and future children, for their selfless service.
 Your plea has been heard and you are hereby granted: the fortress of Gvirishi with the Gvirishi peasants, the village of Tskhukusheri whole, Tvishi".

 Academician Ekvtime Takaishvili stated, “Khosia Akhvlediani is a well-known person in Georgian history and a contemporary of King Bagrat IV of Imereti.

 Khosia Akhvlediani hid the rightful king Bagrat IV after he was dethroned by Darejan of Kakheti.
 One theory has it that Khosia Akhvlediani, together with Sekhnia Chkheidze and Gedeon Lortkipanidze of Gelati, led a conspiracy against the queen.
 Following a prearranged plan, Khosia and his collaborators assassinated Darejan”.